rrDumpTruck/Obsidian.Vault/Working Title, a Personal Journal.md

 My mother is a very challenging person to love.
 I love her more than anyone and that is quite difficult on me sometimes.
 She has less emotional understanding than most people, almost childlike in some ways but there's just something special about her and everyone else in her life sees it too.
 God saw fit to put us together, I saw the need to take care of her and now I'm having to deal with the repercussions of my decision.
 She is one of my major foundations in my emotional well being.
 So when she is unavailing in her efforts to have a small amount of patience or tact it makes me feel all the more worse.
 Prevailing wisdom would have me buckle down and provide to her demands, but doing so would only give her a new pedestal off of which to request more.
-It's happened before and its only human nature to expect what you do when you do, but I wish it was possible.
+It's happened before and its only human nature to expect what you do when you do, but I only wish it were possible.